gromnitsky/grepfeed/README.md

 xml.
 Query params match `cli/grepfeed` command line interface.
 To start a server, run

-	$ server/index _out/production/client
+    $ server/index .

-(To select a diff port, use `PORT` env vars.)
+(To select a diff port, use `PORT` env var.)

-This returns the same xml as in the `cli/grepfeed` example, only does it through http:
+This following example yields the same xml as in the `cli/grepfeed` case, only does it through http:

-	$ curl '192.168.8.128:3000/api/?_=apple&d=2016&url=http%3A%2F%2Fexample.com%2Frss'
+    $ curl '127.0.0.1:3000/api/?_=apple&d=2016&url=http%3A%2F%2Fexample.com%2Frss'

-Notice `d` means `-d` in the `cli/grepfeed` example, `-x` doesn't apply here & `_` means the 1st command line arg, `apple` in this case.
-The server doesn't invoke `cli/grepfeed` program; they both use minimist to parse option arguments, thus the perceived similarity in the behavior.
+Notice `d` means `-d` in the `cli/grepfeed` example, `-x` doesn't make sense here, `_` means the 1st command line arg, `apple` in this case.
+The server doesn't invoke `cli/grepfeed` program; they both use minimist to parse command options, thus the perceived similarity in the behaviour.

 ### web client

-A web client is a simple React SPA that internally talks to the above server.
-If you have started the server, open http://127.0.0.1:3000 in your browser.
+A web client is a simple React app that internally talks to the above server.
+If you have indeed built the web client, pass to the server the dir w/ the compiled client files:

+    $ server/index.js _out/production/client

+& open http://127.0.0.1:3000 in a browser.

 # License